yashutanna/portfolio/content/personality.md

 +++
-title = "About me"
+title = "My personality"
-slug = "about"
+slug = "personality"
 +++

-I am a software engineer that has a passion for people, technology, and businesses where the two meet.

-## My personality

 Through a lot of introspection and in an effort to better refine my strenghts I took a few industrial psychological tests that have yielded the following.
 I believe quite strongly that these speak quite truly of how I gather my energy when working in a team